 The Hong Kong Open Golf Championship was won yesterday (Sunday) by New Zealander Walter Godfrey, playing a ruthlessly efficient game.

-The Hong Kong Open Golf Championship was won yesterday (Sunday) by New Zealander Walter Godfrey, playing a ruthlessly efficient game.
+Background: The Hong Kong Open Golf Championship was won yesterday (Sunday) by New Zealander Walter Godfrey, playing a ruthlessly efficient game.
 He defeated Hsieh Min-nan of Taiwan, who seemed to lose confidence after the 14th hole, and ended up two strokes ahead of Japanese champion, Takashi Murakami.